-Yet, isn't that what happens when we put words together in a sentence?
-Their meanings also blend into one chunk - meaning-as-use?
-Indeed; that is why Bhartrhari, the Indian scholar of the 7th century AD, regarded the whole sentence as a unit 'conveying its meaning in a flash, just as a picture.'
-If both morphemes and word-meanings are forms with meaning, then what's the difference between them?
+'Hang on a minute,' you may say, 'isn't that what happens when we put words together in a sentence?
+Their meanings also blend into one chunk - meaning-as-use?'
+Indeed - that is why Bhartrhari, the Indian scholar of the 7th century AD, regarded the whole sentence as a unit of meaning, 'conveying its meaning in a flash, just as a picture.'
+If both morphemes and word-meanings are forms associated with meaning, then what's the difference between them?